-After reading the medical examiner’s report Sami told the visio screen to contact investigator Alex, linking them if he had also read the report and was ready to discuss the case.
+After reading the medical examiner’s report Sami told the visio screen to contact investigator Alex, linking them she asked if he had also read the report and was ready to discuss the case.

 Alex appeared on her screen, “Hello Sami.
 So the medical examiner’s report concludes that a neural implant malfunction killed him.”

 “A 200 year old neural implant Alex, surely they have that wrong?”

 “That’s what I thought, so I made them check it again.
 It’s so old and in such original condition that our personal profile system didn’t register it, which is why we weren’t aware of the implant.”

 “I wonder where it came from and why the subversives would go to such extremes?”

 “Finding where it came from is a lead we can pursue.
 Their intention may simply be to cause mayhem in the agency, the implant and death being an intentional part of their plan.
 Knowledge of our interrogation techniques is just one of the many issues here.
 They must have succeeded in compromising our surveillance system to achieve the result they did.
 This incident may be nothing more than an elaborate deception.
 Whatever else their intention may be, the subversives have already caused mayhem.
 The internal investigations to find security weaknesses in the agency have virtually doubled.”

 “Surely the agency is aware of the consequences of that?”

 “I’m sure it is but we must assume that the agency has been further compromised.
 You were never convinced by his story were you Sami?”